nabilshadman/openmp-adaptive-quadrature/README.md

 # 1. Parallel Implementations of Adaptive Quadrature using OpenMP
 The goal of this project is to implement two versions of a divide-and-conquer algorithm in **OpenMP**.

+**Tech Stack:** C, OpenMP, Make, Slurm

-We are provided with two codes which implement the same algorithm in two different ways.
-The
+We are provided with two codes (in the C programming langauge) which implement the same algorithm in
-algorithm is an **adaptive quadrature** method that computes the integral of a function on a closed
+two different ways.
+The algorithm is an **adaptive quadrature** method that computes the integral of
-interval using a divide-and-conquer method.
-The algorithm starts by applying two quadrature
+a function on a closed interval using a divide-and-conquer method.
+The algorithm starts by applying
-rules (3-point and 5-point  Simpson’s rules) to the whole interval.
-If the difference between
+two quadrature rules (3-point and 5-point  Simpson’s rules) to the whole interval.
+If the difference
-the integral estimates from the two rules is small enough (or the interval is too short),
+between the integral estimates from the two rules is small enough (or the interval is too short),
 the result is added to the total integral estimate.
-If it is not small enough, the interval is
+If it is not small enough, the interval is split
-split into two equal halves, and the method is applied recursively to each half.
-In the case
+into two equal halves, and the method is applied recursively to each half.
+In the case supplied,
-supplied, evaluating the function requires the solution of an ODE (ordinary differential equation)
+evaluating the function requires the solution of an ODE (ordinary differential equation) which is
-which is relatively expensive in time.
+relatively expensive in time.

 As supplied in the **serial** folder, the sequential code in **solver1.c** implements this algorithm
 using recursive function calls.
 The sequential code in **section2.c** implements the algorithm using